webignition/bas-spec/docs/tutorial-actions-and-assertions.rst

 Understanding Actions and Assertions
 ====================================

-The previous :doc:`tutorial on test suites </tutorial-test-suite>` showed how a test suite brings a collection of tests together to represent a full user journey.
+The previous :doc:`tutorial on tests </tutorial-test>` showed how a test brings a collection of steps together to examine a full user journey.

-Here's the test suite we previously created for testing Google search:
+Here's the test we previously created for testing Google search:

 .. literalinclude:: includes/examples/test/google-search-query-literal.yml

-In this tutorial, we'll look at how ``actions`` and ``assertions`` are formed and what we can do with them.
+In this tutorial section, we'll look at how ``actions`` and ``assertions`` are formed and what we can do with them.

 .. _tutorial-actions: